- 1 / 2

 The SCREAM zine team: Anastasia Sufian (writer and artist); Mei Hutchinson (head artist); Isabel ten Have (graphic designer and writer); Zara Schneider (graphic designer); Chiara Mini (head writer); Lina Hutchinson (creator and editor)

-For additional profiles and articles on the success of our students’ at ACG School Jakarta, please visit the following: International Baccalaureate CAS project brings myriad benefits and Sabrina McPhail – turning baking into a business
+For additional articles on the success of our students at ACG School Jakarta, please visit the following: International Baccalaureate CAS project brings myriad benefits and Sabrina McPhail – turning baking into a business